advaitp04/nfl-qb-fullstack-analytics-platform/README.md

 GitHub Actions workflows automatically execute tests on pushes and pull requests to help ensure backend stability and reliability.

+The backend API layer includes automated validation for filtering, pagination, sorting, and response contracts using FastAPI query validation and Pydantic schemas.

 ---

 # Containerization